Prepare your evaluation dataset

 reference The ground truth to compare your LLM response to.
 This is in the same language as the response.

-Depending on your use cases, you may also break down the input user prompt into granular pieces, such as instruction and context, and assemble them for inference by providing a prompt template.
+Depending on your use case, you can also break down the input user prompt into granular pieces, such as instruction and context, and assemble them for inference by providing a prompt template.
 You can also provide the reference or ground truth information if needed:

 Input type Input field contents

-instruction Part of the input user prompt.
-It refers to the inference instruction that is sent to your LLM.
+instruction The part of the user prompt that contains the inference instruction for your LLM.
 For example: "Please summarize the following text" is an instruction.

 context User input for the Gen AI model or application in the current turn.